Halo structure of $^6$He from $\textit{ab initio}$ two-nucleon spatial correlations: Introduction

 Clustering phenomena in atomic nuclei reflect both the degrees of freedom of individual nucleons and collective structures within the nucleus.
 As a natural example, certain nuclei near the ``drip lines'' (where nucleons are nearly free to escape) are likely formed with a relatively stable core and a ``halo'' made of one or more nucleons loosely bound to the core \cite{zhukov_bound_1993,HansenPG1995NH,RevModPhys.76.215,doi:10.1063/1.1301722,Riisager_2013}.

 Neutron halos have drawn significant attention since the 1980s when the surprisingly large interaction cross section of $^{11}$Li compared with other Li isotopes was observed in radioactive ion beam (RIB) transmission experiments \cite{PhysRevLett.55.2676,Tanihata_1996,tanihata_nuclear_2016}.
 These nuclei also display a narrow core momentum distribution in peripheral breakup reactions \cite{PhysRevLett.60.2599,PhysRevLett.69.2050}.
 Strong electric dipole ($E1$) excitations at low excitation energies were observed in some of the halo nuclei, attributed to their weakly bound halo neutron(s) undergoing excitation to the continuum states \cite{PhysRevLett.96.252502,PhysRevC.59.1252,PhysRevC.70.054606}.
-Although there is no clear-cut distinction between halo and non-halo nuclei, halo nuclei are recognized by their shared characteristics.
+Although there is no clear-cut distinction between halo and nonhalo nuclei, halo nuclei are recognized by their shared characteristics.
 Nuclei with a neutron halo, for example, display a long tail in the neutron density distribution profile, and have small neutron separation energies for the halo neutron(s).

-Over the years, many efforts have been made to extract the clustering information from \textit{ab initio} calculations.
-The \textit{ab initio} NCSM/RGM (no-core shell model/resonating group method) was used to perform calculations on a $^4\mbox{He (ground state)}+n+n$ cluster basis, with results consistent with \textit{ab initio} NCSM calculations without a cluster basis \cite{romero-redondo_ab_2014,quaglioni_no-core_2013,PhysRevLett.113.032503}.
-Cluster form factors were extracted \cite{PhysRevC.70.054324}, and further improvements have been made to the work on three-cluster dynamics within the \textit{ab initio} NCSM with continuum \cite{PhysRevLett.113.032503,PhysRevC.97.034332}.
-The \textit{ab initio} lattice approach implementing chiral effective field theory successfully modeled a 3-$\alpha$ structure for the Hoyle state of $^{12}$C \cite{PhysRevLett.109.252501}.
-More recently, \textit{ab initio} configuration interaction methods have revealed the important roles of $\alpha$-clustering in light nuclei including details on the ground and Hoyle excited state of $^{12}$C~\cite{Otsuka:2022bcf}.
-In addition, measures of entanglement of $^4$He and $^6$He nuclei were explored using \textit{ab initio} nuclear many-body calculations \cite{PhysRevC.103.034325}, where a core-valence structure naturally emerges from the full no-core calculation of $^6$He by analyzing common features of entanglement.
+Over the years, efforts have been made to extract the clustering information from \textit{ab initio} calculations.
+For instance, form factors calculated by quantum Monte Carlo \cite{PhysRevC.84.024319} were used to assess the clustering patterns.
+The $^4\mbox{He (ground state)}+n+n$ cluster dynamics were studied within the \textit{ab initio} no-core shell model (NCSM) with continuum \cite{PhysRevLett.117.222501,PhysRevC.97.034332}.
+Recently, measures of entanglement of $^4$He and $^6$He nuclei were explored using \textit{ab initio} nuclear many-body calculations \cite{PhysRevC.103.034325}, where a core-valence structure naturally emerges from the full no-core calculation of $^6$He by analyzing common features of entanglement.